 New Orleans – Louisiana

-New Orleans is one of America’s most exciting and unique cities, which makes it a perfect destination to travel alone at any time of the year.
+If you are wondering where to go in December for a vacation, New Orleans is one of America’s most exciting and unique cities, which makes it a perfect destination to travel at any time of the year.

 It’s a city with delicious food, lively nightlife, and beautiful architecture.
 The mild climate and lively atmosphere make it especially wonderful to experience in December.